Create a virtual machine

 Before creating a VM, you need:

-- A boot disk with an operating system image
+- A boot disk with an operating system image (or created from a snapshot)

 - At least one SSH public key (for access to the VM)